JordanLevieux/hello-world/README.md

 Why hello there, funny finding you here.

-Anyway here are a few changes to the initial README.
+Anyway here are a few changes to the initial README file.